 Make a well or indent in the middle of the dry ingredients.
-Pour in the wet ingredients all at once and stir by hand till mixed; but don’t over-stir.
+Pour in the wet ingredients all at once and stir by hand till mixed, but don’t over-stir.
 You only want to combine and mix the ingredients.
-If you “beat” or over-stir the batter, there is a chance your pancakes will be tough.
+If you “beat” or over-stir the batter, there is a chance your pancakes will not be as tender.

-Your batter will be thicker than regular pancake batter but will still slid off the spoon (or fork in this case).
+Your batter will be thicker than regular pancake batter but will still slide off the spoon (or fork in this case).

 Let batter sit for a few minutes while the griddle is heating.
 This will allow the flax and chia seeds to moisten.

 Getting Your Healthy Banana Nut Pancakes From the Griddle to the Plate: